 What is the Best food for my Puppy?

-We feed our Breeding females "Exclusive Puppy Chicken and Rice" rated 4 out of 5 in best Puppy food.
-Then we wean the puppies from their Mama over a bout a 3 week period introducing them to soaked and blended "Exclusive Puppy Chicken and Rice".
+We used to feed our Breeding females "Diamond Natures Chicken and Brown Rice" rated 4.5 out of 5 in best Puppy food.
+Then we wean the puppies from their Mama over a bout a 3 week period introducing them to soaked and blended Diamond Naturals Puppy Chicken and Rice".
 We soak the dry puppy food in purified water for about an hour, then blend.
 We start with a gruel, like a gravy consistency at first and offer it slowly to the pups who are still nursing but less and less over the weeks to come..starting at 3 1/2 weeks of age t pups that show readiness.
-We like it because chicken is the first ingredient, its fresh, and there are no fillers.
-In addition it is very reasonably priced (a little over $1 per lb.) and for Breeders it's great because for every 8 bags purchased at the feedstore that carries it, we get a free bag.
-Just fill out a card, it's part of Exclusives promotion as they do not advertise like the bigger companies.
-Purina Mills that manufactures the dogfood is NOT related to the bigger "Purina".
-For more info on buying dog food..about reading ingredient labels go to: http://www.bluebuffalo.com/health/read-the-label?&utm_source=Newsletter&utm_medium

 We transition Puppies at 1 yr to adult "Infinia" grain free by Exclusive.
-It is rated a 5 out of 5 for BEST dog foods..see link below for rating your current BRAND by name and ingredients.
+It is rated a 5 out of 5 for BEST dog foods.Dogfood advisor lists brands alphabetically and there are plenty of 4-5 star choices.